dennyfeng7/CSCI-313/README.md

-# CSCI-313
-Data Structures and Algorithms
+# CSCI 313 - Data Structures and Algorithms

 All projects required for completion of course.